ibm-cloud-docs/schematics/create-terraform-config.md

 ## Storing your Terraform templates
 {: #store-template}

 Your Terraform configuration files contain infrastructure code that you must treat as regular code.
 To support collaboration, source and version control, store your files in a GitHub or GitLab repository.
 With version control, you can revert to previous versions, audit changes, and share code with multiple teams.
-If you do not want to store your files in GitHub, you have the option to provide your template by uploading a [tape archive file (`.tar`)](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-upload) from your local machine instead.
+If you do not want to store your files in GitHub, you have the option to provide your template by uploading a [tape archive file or `.tar`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-upload) from your local machine instead.
 {: shortdesc}

 Cloning GitHub repository in {{site.data.keyword.bplong_notm}} is allowed only to the listed extension files.
 The blocked extension files having more than 500 KB in size, and any invalid image is considered as vulnerable files while cloning.